tienanh129902/Test_Go_EC/README.md

 # Test_Go_EC

+## Fork this repo and show us your development progress via a Pull Request

 ## Implement the function executeParallel so that:

   1. Functions received as the second argument should be executed in parallel.